 Just like other healthy habits such as exercise and meditation, a daily practice of gratitude primes the brain to find the good and strengthens resilience in tough times.

 Activate it: choose a gratitude practice and make it a regular habit.
 Here are some ideas to consider.

 - Gratitude journal: Record three things you felt grateful for at the end of each day.
-This habit keeps you on the look out for the good stuff in each day so you have something to write.
+This habit keeps you on the lookout for the good stuff in each day so you have something to write.
 Not much of a journal keeper?
 Here is an app for that!

 - Appreciation list: The habit of gratitude and appreciation for ourselves is fundamental to lasting behavior change.
 It is all too easy to focus on what we didn’t do well.
-Acknowledging what we did well – overcoming a nagging barrier, making a healthy choice in the face of temptation, choosing to stay calm – boosts confidence in sustaining healthy choices through the challenging times.
+Acknowledging what we did well – overcoming a nagging barrier, making a healthy choice in the face of temptation, choosing to stay calm – boosts confidence in sustaining healthy choices through challenging times.
 The power is in the habit of documenting what you appreciate about your efforts each day.

-- Thank you card day: Dedicate one day of the week to write a thank you letter to someone.
+- Thank you card day: Dedicate one day of the week to writing a thank you letter to someone.
 Just a short note of appreciation – a store clerk or a close relative – whatever inspires your appreciation that week.

 With much gratitude for YOU as part of this community!